o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 ---
-title: Open 3D Engine Multiplayer Gem Overview
-description:
 linkTitle: Overview
-toc: true
+title: Multiplayer Gem Overview
+description: An overview of the Multiplayer Gem in Open 3D Engine.
+Includes an introduction to multiplayer components, which provide network state synchronization.
+weight: 100
 ---

 In Open 3D Engine, the synchronization needed for multiplayer support is performed through *multiplayer components*.
 Like other components in O3DE, these are attached to *entities*.
 Multiplayer components offer the capability to receive function calls from a remote source, *remote procedure calls (RPC)*, and define the data to be synchronized across the network.
 Each multiplayer component, normally generated as an [autocomponent](./autocomponents), defines its own requirements for other data to be present and which functions are available.